Cors Caron National Nature Reserve/Tregaron Bog, Southwest Wales

 Although very little research on spiders has been carried out in this area, Cors Caron is a very good place to see them.
 So far more than 90 species have been recorded on the Reserve.
 An interesting one to look out for here is the Jumping Spider (Heliophanus dampfi), which lives only in raised bogs; this particular spider has also been seen at Cors Fochno, in the Dyfi NNR.

 Otters (Lutra lutra) roam the waterways at Cors Caron, and they are one of the reasons for the designation of the reserve.
 Other mammals that live there include Polecats (Mustela putorius), Harvest Mice (Micromys minutus) and Water Voles (Arvicola terrestris).
-The Harvest Mouse lives up to its scientific name, being only about 11.5cm in length half of which is taken up by its prehensile tail.
-It is rare in Wales, but in places like Cors Caron this little mouse makes its breeding nest within reeds, where it builds a round structure slung between two stalks.
-To sleep in it builds another nest of dried grass on the ground.
+The Harvest Mouse has not been recorded for some years, and in Cors Caron would build its nest among Molinia and Reed Canary Grass rather than true reeds which are curiously absent from this NNR.
+This endearing little creature lives up to its scientific name micromys and is only about 11.5cm in length half of which is taken up by its prehensile tail.
+The Harvest Mouse builds two nests: a round structure slung between two stalks of reed or other suitable plants, and to sleep in, it builds another nest of dried grass on the ground.